Department of Geography

 I received my BA (1996) in geography at the University of British Columbia.
 Subsequently, I completed an MA (1999) in geography at Queen’s University, and a PhD (2005) in geography at the University of Kentucky.

 I am fascinated by connections between geography and technology, a theme I pursued in both my postgraduate degrees.
 My research involves mapping the international trade and traffic of electronic waste.
 Recently, I began turning my attention to a related set of research interests on the prospects and challenges of 'fair' or 'ethical' trade in rubbish electronics and recycling.
-A brief description of this SSHRC funded research can be found here.
+More about this work can be found at Reassembling Rubbish.

 My PhD research investigated a multi-billion dollar mega-project in Malaysia called the Multimedia Super Corridor (MSC).
 What makes this project interesting to me is that in addition to familiar aspirations for economic development, the state also plans for the project to achieve 'national development' and 'national identity' goals so that by 2020 the country will be internationally recognized as a 'developed nation'.

 Following a year of fieldwork in Malaysia in 2003, I wrote about three major issues:

 - How and why 'information technology', 'national development', and 'national identity' are linked through the MSC.

 - How access to, and use of, information technologies are demographically differentiated within the MSC.